ryan-halstater/Medical-Transcript-Classifier/README.md

 We initially explored the first LLM query being three-shot, however we found it to give an terrible predictive performance (accuracy of 9%) so we elected to use the 16-shot version.

 The original source data, spanning $n=4999$ rows, has $40$ unique medical specialties.
 To avoid paying for credits on HuggingFace, I chose to reduce this dataset to $n=178$ observations.
 This was done by randomly selecting $200$ observations to keep, and then removing all observations whose medical specialty occurred $2$ or fewer times in the dataset, as presumably there is not enough information available to properly classify these.
-This resulted in a dataset of size $n=178$.
 Even after this pruning, since there are many specialties with very few ($<10$) observations, we perform a train-test $75-25$ split stratified on the medical specialty, to ensure all available medical specialties are represented in the training dataset.
 The test-training split is only relevant for LLM prompt (2), for the other prompts they were run for every medical transcript individually.

 For each approach, we will evaluate performance on both the training and testing data using the classical categorical evaluation metrics as produced by the `sklearn` package (Accuracy, Precision, Recall, and F1-score).